-We have the equipment to perform a wide range of tests from the most basic (tonal and verbal audiometry, impedance audiometry) to the most advanced, such as high frequency tympanometry, which is useful in the auditory diagnosis of infants; high frequency audiometry, for early detection of the onset of age-related hearing loss; or otototoxic treatments, or the GAP detection threshold, in patients with suspected central hearing disorders.
+We have the equipment to perform from the most basic tests(tonal and verbal audiometry, impedance audiometry) to more advanced hearing tests, such as high frequency tympanometry, useful in the hearing diagnosis of infants; high frequency audiometry, for early detection of the onset of age-related hearing loss or otototoxic treatments or the GAP detection threshold, in patients with suspected central hearing disorders.

 All patients with hearing or balance disorders require a complete analytical study (biochemistry, blood count and metabolic series), including the detection of neurotransmitters in plasma (Neuropanel) and the evaluation of total antioxidant status.

-Abnormalities in the encephalic electrical activity (EEG) may justify alterations in the auditory or vestibular pathway, such as migraine, epilepsy or states of brain immaturity that lead to the origin of symptoms such as vertigo, tinnitus, or central hearing disorders.
+Abnormalities in the encephalic electrical activity (EEG) may justify alterations in the auditory or vestibular pathway, such as migraine, epilepsy or states of brain immaturity that lead to the origin of symptoms such as vertigo, tinnitus or central hearing disorders.

 CT and MRI of the ear with study of the posterior fossa.